bioinformaticsdotca/travel_logistics/calgary_logistics.md

 ## Workshop Schedule

 The workshop will begin daily at 8:30am and conclude between 5-6pm but may run as late as 8pm.
 Workshop schedules will be made available on the [student tutorial site](https://bioinformaticsdotca.github.io/MIC_2023).

+## Social
+We will be hosting a workshop social at Banquet Bar (3953 University Avenue NW) on Wednesday, July 5, 2023 from 6-8pm.
+This bar is walking distance from the workshop building and is located in University District, an area with lots of restaurants and pubs near the University of Calgary.
+Appetizers and one drink ticket per person will be provided.
+Additional food and drinks will be put on an individual bill.
+We have rented the bowling lanes in the bar from 7-8pm for those who are interested.